vyrjana/DearEIS/README.md

 The impedance spectra produced by the circuits can also be simulated in a wide frequency range.
 Various aspects of the circuits and the fitting results can be copied to the clipboard in different formats.
 For example, a table of fitted element parameters can be obtained in the form of a Markdown or LaTeX table.
-The mathematical expression for a circuit's impedance as a function of the applied frequency can also be obtained as e.g. a _SymPy_ expression.
+The mathematical expression for a circuit's impedance as a function of the applied frequency can also be obtained as, e.g., a SymPy expression.

 ### Visualization

-Data sets and their corresponding results (Kramers-Kronig test or equivalent circuit fit) are visualized using simple Nyquist plots, Bode plots, and residual plots.
+Data sets and their corresponding results (Kramers-Kronig tests and equivalent circuit fits) are visualized using simple Nyquist plots, Bode plots, and residual plots.
 More complex plots containing multiple data sets, Kramers-Kronig test results, equivalent circuit fitting results, and/or simulation results can also be created.
-These complex plots can be used to overlay and compare results more easily.
+These complex plots can be used to overlay and compare results.
-However, they can also be used to create plots that can be turned into publication-ready figures with the help of a Python script (see the [Scripting](#scripting) section for more details).
+However, they can also be used to compose plots that can be turned into publication-ready figures with the help of a Python script (see the [Scripting](#scripting) section for more details) or by copying the plot's data to another program.

 ### Scripting

-_DearEIS_ projects can also be used in Python scripts for the purposes of batch processing results.
+DearEIS projects can also be used in Python scripts for the purposes of batch processing results.
 This capability could be used to:
 - generate project files from large numbers of measurements in an automated fashion
 - export the processed data to another format
-- generate tables that can be included in a document written in e.g. LaTeX or Markdown
+- generate tables that can be included in a document written in, e.g., LaTeX or Markdown
-- plot publication-ready figures using e.g. _matplotlib_
+- plot publication-ready figures using, e.g., matplotlib

 See [the Jupyter notebook](examples/examples.ipynb) for some examples.
 Documentation about the API can be found on the [wiki](https://github.com/vyrjana/DearEIS/wiki).
+See [this other Jupyter notebook](https://github.com/vyrjana/pyimpspec/blob/main/examples/examples.ipynb) and [pyimpspec's API](https://github.com/vyrjana/pyimpspec/wiki) for examples and documentation, respectively, regarding the API that DearEIS extends.

 ## Changelog